gfed53/youtube-searcher-heroku/README.md

 ## Known Bugs/Issues

 Map sometimes doesn't expand as it should.
-Known work-around: Refresh page.
+Simply refreshing the page should solve this.

-When selecting from saved searches/playlist, sometimes wonky things can occur.
-Known work-around: Refresh page
+Sometimes issues occur when fetching saved searches/videos, and you may not see any of your saved content.
+Simply refreshing the page should solve this.

 This app works best in Google Chrome.
 I'm aware of the issues with Mozilla Firefox, and I'm currently working on its compatibility.